DIAGNOSTIC IMAGING

 X-ray

-X-Ray imaging is a diagnostic procedure which enables us to examine the inside of animal’s body to assess whether its bones and organs have any problem or disease.
-X-ray is a common imaging technique which provides veterinarians with useful information about what is going on inside a dog or a cat.
+X-ray imaging is a diagnostic procedure that enables us to examine the inside of an animal’s body to assess whether its bones and organs have any problems or diseases.
+X-ray is a common imaging technique that provides veterinarians with useful information about what is happening inside a dog or a cat.

 Ultrasound imaging

-Ultrasound imaging is a safe, non-invasive diagnostic procedure that generates a two-dimensional ‘picture’ of your pet’s organs.
-In the procedure, our expert typically uses sound waves from a hand-held probe to create an image on a monitor.
+Ultrasound imaging is a safe, non-invasive diagnostic procedure that generates a two-dimensional ‘picture’ of your animal’s organs.
+During the procedure, our expert typically uses sound waves from a hand-held probe to create an image on a monitor.

 Magnetic Resonance Imaging (MRI)